Aetherinox/obsidian-plugin-template/README.md

 <br />

 # About
-This is a NodeJS application template which includes the following:
+This is a NodeJS template for creating Obsidian.md plugins which includes the following:

 <br />